This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If your situation relates to state laws, you’ll first fill out a questionnaire through the Idaho Human Rights Commission.
 This will allow you to share all the basic information about your situation and your case for discrimination.

 Sign a Charge of Discrimination

 The Commission will review your information and determine if you have a valid case of discrimination.
 If so, you will next be asked to sign a charge of discrimination.
-This will then be sent to the person or organization you are alleging discriminated.
+This will then be sent to the person or organization allegedly discriminating against your child.

 Provide Information for an Investigation